Mupli/mupli-core/README.md

 ## why?

-In my 10 years carrer I wrote so many code that it is dead now.
-And some projects were great.
-Usualy after some time I drop my project because of burnout.
-But then for example I have different idea, so again I write user registration, emails management, etc and again I'm geting burn.
-Then after some time I have idea .. maybe I will resurrect previous project.
-And then I see that tech I used was bad, my ideas for user management were bad.
-So this code is not usable anymore.
-In some cases it was written in different language (not sure why??).
+In my 10-year career, I've written a lot of code, much of which is now obsolete.
+Some of my projects were great, but I often end up abandoning them due to burnout.
+Then, a new idea strikes, and I find myself writing user registration, email management, etc., all over again, only to burn out once more.
+Eventually, I consider reviving an old project but realize that the technology I used is outdated and my approaches were flawed, rendering the code unusable.
+Sometimes, I even discover it was written in a different language for reasons I can't recall.

-I have user management from my last project so I would need to copy and update code.
-Well it wasn't easy and endup with two user-management that I need to mantain (burnout x^2).
-Same with mail management, Ux, UI etc.
+For example, I have a user management system from my last project that I need to update and integrate.
+This process wasn't straightforward and resulted in two user management systems that both require maintenance, doubling my burnout.
+The same problem arises with email management, UX, UI, and other components.

-So I thought wouldn't be nice to have some bigger building blocks even if I switch project then I will be ready :D.
+I thought, wouldn’t it be nice to have some larger building blocks so that even if I switch projects, I’ll be ready?

-That is why I have created framework that will support me with modularization and reusability.
-And modules by adding moduleName:
+That's why I created a framework that supports modularization and reusability, allowing me to add modules seamlessly.
+For example, by simply adding a module name, I can streamline my development process and reduce redundancy.

 Example:
 ```json
 {